 Lab-grown meat, also known as cultured or cell-based meat, is produced by cultivating animal cells in a laboratory environment rather than raising livestock.
 This innovation has the potential to revolutionize the meat industry by providing a more sustainable alternative to traditional livestock farming.
-Lab-grown meat requires significantly fewer resources-such as land, water, and feed-compared to conventional meat production.
-It also eliminates the need for antibiotics and growth hormones, reducing the environmental and health risks associated with industrial animal agriculture.
+Lab-grown meat requires significantly fewer resources-such as land, water, feed-compared to conventional meat production.
+It also eliminates the need for antibiotics and growth hormones, reducing environmental the and health associated with industrial animal agriculture.